One of Unity Spiritual Center of Lansing's core values is inclusivity.

 The Mission of the Inclusion Team is to promote increased awareness of the many facets of diversity in an effort to consciously practice the Unity principle of being welcoming and inclusive of all people.
 (August 2021)

-Team Monthly Meetings: 4th Tuesday of the month Zoom 6:30 pm
+4th Tuesday of the month Zoom 4:30 pm

 MISSION: “To promote increased awareness of the many facets of diversity in an effort to consciously practice the Unity principle of being an inclusive, safe, and welcoming environment for all people.”

-- In alignment with our core values?
-(Prayer, Inclusivity, Stewardship, Joy, Spiritual Awakening, Integrity, Freedom"
+- Is it in alignment with our core values?
+(Prayer, Inclusivity, Stewardship, Joy, Spiritual Awakening, Integrity, Freedom)

-- Supports us in fulfilling our mission statement of spiritually awakening to our oneness with God, each other and all creation?"
+- Does it support us in fulfilling our mission statement of spiritually awakening to our oneness with God, each other and all creation?"

 - Policy: Actively promote the following 6 monthly categories as chosen by the Federal government - Black History , Women’s History, Asian American Pacific Islanders, Pride Month,.
 Hispanic Heritage and Native American Heritage